strich/PortMapSleuth/README.md

 #The Server
-The server service is written with Linux in mind and so the Main() function has some Unix-specific code to support service daemons.
-However it is simple to remove and setup for Windows-based hosted.
+The server service supports Windows and Linux (supports service daemons).

-The server will listen on a well known port (80 by default) for the JSON service.
+The server will listen on a well known port (8080 by default) for the JSON service.
 When it accepts a port test request it will send a packet to the destination and wait a short amount of time for a reply.
 The result will be posted back to the client via the JSON service.

 To install the service on a Linux host simply copy the application and associated dll's to /opt/ and copy the UpStart config file to /etc/init/.
 You can run the service using 'start PortMapSleuth' and 'stop PortMapSleuth'.